onlyhavecans/squirrels.wtf/content/uses/_index.md

 - SOMA Rumble of Ancient Times
 - iZotope Mix & Master

-## Self Host Stack
+## Self-Host Stack

-I like to run most of my own software on my self host server in a big Docker Compose stack
+I like to run most of my own software on my servers at home.

+- **Docker Compose**: There is fancier ways to run and orchestrate things but I keep it simple.
 - **Forgejo**: My Git + CI/CD + Renovate stack all at [OnlyHaveCans.Works](https://onlyhavecans.works)
 - **Home Assistant**: I use this to automate lots of random things around the house without having random things on the internet.
 - **~~Plex~~**: Deprecated.
 I will miss PlexAmp, but they have been sharing all the signs things are not well in Startup Land.